jamestomasino/blog.tomasino.org/content/post/the-cloud.md

 stretched its definition to the point where it's basically synonymous with "The Internet".
 Second, all these Cloud Apps you hear about: they're websites.
 Yup, that's all.
-Finally, despite the annoying rebranding, "The Cloud" (in it's original meaning) is actually very useful.
+Finally, despite the annoying rebranding, "The Cloud" (in its original meaning) is actually very useful.
 One of the biggest uses you can all take advantage of right now is storage space on the cloud.